JRCSTU/CO2MPAS-TA/doc/glossary.rst

         The capability of |co2mpas| to duplicate the exact simulation results when running repeatedly *on the same* computer.
         This is guaranteed by using non-stohastic algorthms (or using always the same random-seed).
-        However, note that differences in the output of |co2mpas| between 2 identical runs (same computer, same input file, same flags) may occur due to the rounding of decimals >= 12th position.

     reproducibility
     replicability
         The capability of |co2mpas| to duplicate the exact same simulation results on **a different computer**.